-- What is the specific aspect which you study, and why this is interesting and important. - Do a search for related work.
+- What is the specific aspect which you study, and why this is interesting and important. - Search for related work.
 Have similar experiments appeared in the literature?
 If yes, how are your experiments adding additional insight?
 Discuss the pros/cons of the existing studies compared to your approach. - How is the algorithm variant or the aspect of your choice helping for optimization speed, accuracy or generalization?
-E.g. compare the optimization error before and after for the elements of your study.
+For example, you should compare the optimization error with and without your object of study.